FlyingVoodoo/FlyingVoodoo/README.md

 ## 🚀 About Me
 I'm a student developer based in Moscow, with a special focus on C++.
 While I'm building a strong foundation in Computer Science, my heart is in game development.
 This is more than just a hobby - it's a long-standing dream that I'm working to turn into a career.

 I love the challenge of building projects from scratch and the hands-on experience of working with computer hardware.
-I'm also really interested in the open source world and look forward to contributing to projects in the future.
 When I'm not coding, I'm diving into music and video games.
 I'm always searching for new ways to learn and grow, both as a person and as a developer.

 ---